 Center of Hope - Offers free food to South County families.
 Venice Florida.
 (941) 412-9044

 Trinity Presbyterian Church - Provides packaged food and groceries for those in need.
 Serves residents and families of Osprey, Laurel, Nokomis, Venice, and South Venice Florida only.
 Call (941) 492-6384

 First Christian Church (phone (941) 922-4434) provides emergency can, food, packaged goods and groceries to individuals and families in need of assistance.
 Phone (941) 922-4434

 New Life Worship Center of Sarasota - Food Pantry for the needy in the community.
 (941) 922-8444

 There are several other pantries as well as food banks in the region.
 They can offer groceries and other forms of support in a crisis.
-Locate more food pantries in Sarasota County Florida, and learn about the services they offer.
+Locate more free food pantries in Sarasota County Florida, and learn about the services they offer.